 Two hours of lecture and two hours of lab per week.
 Prerequisites: CHEM 101 and PHYS 101 or permission of Chair.

 An intermediate level overview of the solar system and the physical properties of stars, stellar evolution, galaxies and the universe at large.

 SCI 323.
 Topics in Applied Conservation.
 3 Credits.

 Detailed studies of selected aspects of resource conservation.
 Conservation and natural resource management problems at different geographic scales of analysis from the global, regional and local levels will be examined through a number of case studies.
 Two lectures and one two-hour lab per week.

 This course offers opportunities to students to participate in research with their faculty advisor in any of the science majors offered in the School of Science (Biochemistry, Biology, Chemistry, Computer Science, Environmental Science, Mathematics, and Physics).
-Although the credit is 0 hours, the actual engagement can be of any duration (Cr.
-0) Grading system: P/F. Prerequisite: Consent of instructor.
+Although the credit is 0 hours, the actual engagement can be of any duration.
+(Cr.
+0) Grading system: P/F. Prerequisite: Consent of the instructor.

 This course is the Honors capstone research experience for students enrolled in the Kakos School of Science Honors Program.
 Students will complete a comprehensive research project under the supervision of a faculty member in the Kakos School of Science.
 The work of this research project will culminate in a written thesis and presentation.
 Only open to students in the Kakos School of Science Honors Program.